CRTmatrix/Sukhodolskaya-manual-measuring/README.md

 Screen resolution, key input lag and workaround for floats of some localisations are hardcoded, yet can be found in the start of the source code and changed easily.

+NOTE FOR WIN 10 USERS:
+If your screen is set to over 100% scaling, for proper operation either disabling compatibility for high DPI for python or setting scaling to 100% are recommended.

-For any other details, reading the source code is recommended.
+For any other details, just read the source code.